 Although data from additional sampling locations would provide a more comprehensive picture of the waterbodies’ condition, the data could not be assessed because it was not submitted prior to the data solicitation cut-off date.
-The Regional Water Board should assess the data “off-cycle” during the next Integrated Report Cycle.
+The Regional Water Board should assess the data “off-cycle” during the next Integrated Report cycle.

 Mercury Listing

 LADWP also requested State Water Board review of the proposed 303(d) listing of Crowley Lake as impaired for mercury.
 The Regional Water Board applied the statewide mercury water quality objectives in Part 2 of the ISWEBE Plan and a weight of evidence approach to assess the mercury data and information.
 This resulted in a determination that the WILD beneficial use is impaired and a recommendation to add the lake to the 303(d) list.
 LADWP asserted that the evidence evaluated by the Regional Water Board did not support the decision to list the waterbody as impaired.